By Hayley Stobbs R.Ac, CNC | Acupuncture Victoria BC

 Sources of modern day stress and anxiety:

 Both perceived and non-perceived sources of stress are obviously inevitable and unavoidable parts of our human existence.
 To an extent, accepting that stress happens, “so what”, is a part of the healing.
 At the same time, increments of pro-active participation with one’s relationship to their mental-emotional state must become routine in order for healing to take place.
-Regular self-care opens up space for awareness, intuition building, prevention, and understanding so that health and happiness may become more available.
+Regular self-care opens up space for awareness, intuition building, prevention, and understanding so that rest and relaxation, and ultimately health and happiness may become more available.

 Common biomedical causes and effects of anxiety:

 The link between mental-emotional and physical health is circular as opposed to linear, which can be explained through feedback loops such as the gut-brain axis and the hypothalamus-pituitary-adrenal (HPA) axis.
 Through multifaceted interactions as these we can see that stress and anxiety are both causes and/or effects of health conditions, though keep in mind that on-sets and reasons are as varied and diverse as co-conditions are.
-For example, anxiety can be constitutional or genetic, meaning that it’s a part of an individual’s intrinsic nature--something that has been experienced since childhood.
+For example, anxiety can be formed through experiences and genetic expression, such as a traumatic experience in childhood turning on genes that favour anxiety producing neural pathways.
 For others, anxiety can arise due to declining hormones throughout menopause, from nutritional lack or excess, and via food constituents or qualities.
-It can also present as a new and intense symptom for someone who has never experienced it before, which indicates that comprehensive lab-testing is required.

 Acupuncture, Stress, and Anxiety